freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-390-triangles-with-non-rational-sides-and-integral-area/index.md

 ---
-title: Problem 390: Triangles with non rational sides and integral area
+title: Triangles with non rational sides and integral area
 ---
 ## Problem 390: Triangles with non rational sides and integral area